Tomarata

 Tomarata is a locality in the Auckland Region of New Zealand.
-Wellsford lies to the south-west, Te Arai to the north, and Pakiri to the south-east.
+Wellsford lies to the south-west, Te Ārai to the north, and Pākiri to the south-east.
 Tomarata Lake is nearby and is popular for boating, water skiing, kayaking and swimming.
+It is also used as a place to picnic and has a trail that follows the edge of the lake for hiking.

 History

+Tomarata Lake was created around 12,000 years ago by the formation of sand dunes along the coast that prevented water from running out to sea.
+Thus, no rivers or streams flow into these lakes; their water comes from rainfall and water that seeps through the sand.

 Tomarata was a location for the late 19th/early 20th century kauri gum digging trade.